Young woman reading a book

 SOPHAS Program Materials

-This section will include any component that you need to submit that is specific to your program.
-Be sure to research your program and ensure that you understand all admissions requirements.
+This section will include any component you need to submit that is specific to your program.
+Be sure to research your program and understand all admissions requirements.
 Some programs may require you to complete essays, personal statements, video responses, or another type of component to complete your application.

 FAQS